Loading...

 After the Setup Complete message, you should receive an email at the specified address, check your spam/bulk folder if necessary.
 The email should contain one attachment, sign.p12.
 It is your personal certificate encrypted using the password and it should be imported into your browser under personal certificates.
 If you are unsure, as to how to import the certificate, kindly follow the steps here.

-Once the certificate is imported, you will be able to access the management interface.
+Once the certificate is imported, you will be able to access the admin console.
 A special subdomain 0snet is reserved for this purpose.
 For example, If you have configured your domain as .corp.example.com, you should open https://0snet.corp.example.com.

 On successful connection, Browser will ask for a client certificate to be selected.
 On choosing the correct one, a login page for 0SNet will be shown.
-Enter the generated password, and change the password after successful login.
+Enter the generated password, and set a new one for successful login.

-After adding the subdomain, click on Validate Now to validate the domain.
+After adding the subdomain, go to Pending Apps and click on Validate Now to validate the domain.
 The new subdomain will be ready to use within 5 mins.

 Certificates